x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/manage-journaling.md

 - From the EAC, verify that the rule you removed is no longer listed on the **Journal rules** tab.

-- From the Shell, run the following command to verify that the rule you remove is no longer listed:
+- From Exchange Online PowerShell, run the following command to verify that the rule you remove is no longer listed:

   ```
   Get-JournalRule